Golf Tutorials

 3. Their Short Game Is Super-Human

 This is arguably the biggest separator.
 A pro who misses a green has an astonishing ability to get up and down for par.
 Their proficiency with chipping, pitching, and bunker play turns almost certain bogeys into routine pars.
 Amateurs often measure their game by how far they hit their driver, pros measure theirs by how few putts they take and how often they save par from difficult positions.
+To learn how to improve this crucial aspect of your game, read our tips on how to improve your short game in golf.

 Translating Pro-Level Thinking to Your Game

-Okay, you may not be on a quest for a +7 handicap, but you can absolutely steal the mindset and strategies of a plus-handicapper to lower your own scores.
+Okay, you may not be on a quest for a +7 handicap, but you can absolutely adopt the mindset and strategies of a plus-handicapper to lower your own scores.
 It's about playing smarter, not just swinging harder.

 Tip #1: Chart Your Own Misses